RichWellum/covid19/README.md

 ![Output looks like](./output_colored.png)

-Run until you quit or die of COVID19
+Run until you quit or die of COVID19 and become a number in the last column!

 To install: